-And then less than a year ago, a new skincare brand called Starface landed on earth, to show us what it was like for a brand to, god forbid, have a little fun.
+And then, a skincare brand called Starface landed on earth, to show us what it was like for a brand to, god forbid, have a little fun.

 “If you think about how it feels when you see Hello Kitty or Pikachu, we would hope that you feel the same way when you see Big Yellow, the Starface that you see on the Hydro-Stars case," the brand's cofounder Julie Schott explains.
 “We set out to create this character and build a world around it that people can engage with in a really non-threatening way.”

 The OG yellow stars gave way to new ways to accessorize your pimples, like the multi-color party pack, holographic Cyber Stars, and Glow In The Dark stars.
-Starface invited people struggling with pimples to embrace their skin however it looked, and accessorize their blemishes with a star instead of covering them up with makeup, which oftentimes only exacerbates the issue.
+Starface invited people struggling with pimples to embrace their skin however it looked, and accessorize their blemishes with a star instead of covering them up with makeup, which might only exacerbate the issue.

 Starface was born out of a need from Schott, who was open about her struggles with acne throughout her high profile career in beauty, from Assistant Beauty Editor at the iconic and now defunct xoJane.com to Beauty Director at ELLE.